mooahmad/prestaconcept.github.io/presta-gedmo-doctrine-extensions/index.md

 This bundle integrates [Gedmo Doctrine Extensions][1] for Sonata Admin.

-It allow you to define multiple locales for you entities and provide a locale switcher in every forms.
+It allows you to define multiple locales for your entities and provides a locale switcher in every forms.

 <div class="screenshot" markdown="1">
 ![PrestaSonataGedmoDoctrineExtensionsBundle-Translation](/assets/presta-gedmo-doctrine-extensions/presta-gedmo-doctrine-extensions-translation.jpg)